Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Evaluation Stage

-In terms of mitigation, Kalavasis et al.~\cite{kalavasis2025limits} emphasize the role of negative examples, proving that access to negative feedback allows for consistent generation with breadth.
-Wu et al.~\cite{wu2024no} suggest that if facts are restricted to a concept class of finite VC-dimension, non-hallucinating generation is achievable via an improper learner.
-Zhang et al.~\cite{zhang2025law} propose amplifying overshadowed knowledge via contrastive decoding to mitigate bias.
-Kalai et al.~\cite{kalai2025language} advocate for the modifications of mainstream evaluations to reward appropriate expressions of uncertainty.
+In terms of mitigation, \citet{kalavasis2025limits} emphasize the role of negative examples, proving that access to negative feedback allows for consistent generation with breadth. \citet{wu2024no} suggest that if facts are restricted to a concept class of finite VC-dimension, non-hallucinating generation is achievable via an improper learner. \citet{zhang2025law} propose amplifying overshadowed knowledge via contrastive decoding to mitigate bias. \citet{kalai2025language} advocate for the modifications of mainstream evaluations to reward appropriate expressions of uncertainty.
+More recently, \citet{liu2025not} characterize three types of uncertainty: document scarcity, limited capability, and query ambiguity, and reveal the fact that current LLMs struggle to accurately identify the root cause and solve it, emphasizing the crucial role of uncertainty in LLM hallucination.

 \textbf{Robustness, fairness and privacy.} Ensuring the safe and ethical deployment of LLMs requires addressing critical issues categorized under ``Safety and Trustworthiness''.
 Among these, robustness, fairness, and privacy are paramount.
-For detailed treatments of these concepts within the LLM domain, we refer to comprehensive surveys (e.g., safety~\cite{shi2024large}, trustworthiness~\cite{huang2024survey,huang2024trustllm,liu2023trustworthy}, fairness~\cite{li2023survey,gallegos2024bias,chu2024fairness}, and privacy~\cite{yao2024survey,yan2024protecting,das2025security}).
+For detailed treatments of these concepts within the LLM domain, we refer to comprehensive surveys (e.g., safety~\citep{shi2024large}, trustworthiness~\citep{huang2024survey,huang2024trustllm,liu2023trustworthy}, fairness~\citep{li2023survey,gallegos2024bias,chu2024fairness}, and privacy~\citep{yao2024survey,yan2024protecting,das2025security}).